Tuleap coding standards¶

 Sass code formatting¶

 Sass files (.scss) are also parsed by an automated tool on a pre-commit hook.
-We currently use scss-lint to automatically check Sass files.
+We currently use stylelint to automatically check Sass files.

 This tool will warn you when you make a mistake in a Sass rule.
 It will also enforce some stylistic conventions such as using shorthand notations or ordering the properties in rules.

-This time also, feel free to configure your editor or IDE to automatically report scss-lint errors.
+This time also, feel free to configure your editor or IDE to automatically report linting errors.
 This will give you the fastest feedback.
 The pre-commit hook will warn you otherwise.